 - Doesn’t work well without a plan: The Planner’s work style means she does not like changes or doing anything that hasn’t been planned out prior.

 - Far from spontaneous: They frequently miss opportunities because of their resistance to deviate from the plan.

 - On-time appointments

 - Lack of agenda

 - How frequently does X occur?

 - How do you want to approach this project?

-The Planner is practical and approaches decision-making in this sense.
+The Planner is practical and approaches decision-making in a structured way.
 They often find overlooked flaws by reading the details others skip over.